viperproject/axiom-profiler/README.md

 Similarly, if you have a log file which takes too long to load into the Axiom Profiler, hitting Cancel will cause the tool to work with the portion loaded so far.

-## Obtaining Z3 logs from various verification tools that use Z3 (feel free to add more via pull requests)
+## Obtaining Z3 logs from various verification tools that use Z3 (feel free to add more)

 To obtain a Z3 log with Boogie, use e.g: